Azure/azure-sdk-for-js/sdk/core/core-lro/docs/LROEngine.md

 ### `LroEngine`

+This class implements the `PollerLike` interface and does the heavy lifting for LROs.
 I propose to make this class also exported by `@azure/core-lro`.
 This class has the following type signature:

 ```ts
 class LroEngine<TResult, TState extends PollOperationState<TResult>> extends Poller<TState, TResult>
 ```

-so a client can instantiate the state of the polling operation with a custom type that extends the standard `PollOperationState`.
-This flexibility can open the door for this class to be used in Track 2 packages where it is common for LROs to have other interesting information as part of their state and customers might want to have access to it, e.g. the last time the operation was updated.

 The class also has the following constructor: